dulibrarytech/digitaldu-frontend/README.md

 To serve jp2 files, Cantaloupe must be configured to use a jp2 codec such as Kakadu or OpenJPEG.
 See Cantaloupe documentation for installation and configuration instructions

+### Upgrading the Universalviewer Library (public/libs/universalviewer)

+To upgrade the Universalviewer, the Universalviewer folder in the public/libs folder can be replaced with a newer version.
+The only file tha tneeds to be updated in the newest version folder is the uv/helpers.js file.
+There are several code blocks that need to be added to this file.
+See the current file in public/libs/universalviewer/uv/helpers.js for the code blocks that need to be imported into the latest Universalviewer version's uv/helpers.js file.

+Once the code is added, remove the current universalviewer/ folder and rename the folder of the latest Universalviewer folder to "universalviewer"

+Some code in the digital-du project that may need to be updated as well (depending on the nature of the changes to UV since the last version) are"

+public/views/events.universalviewer.js
+public/assets/css/uv-ddu.css

+Also, some of the DU implementation code blocks in helpers.js may need to be updated.
+Once the latest version is tested, errors that point to required updates and fixes should be investigated.

+## Services

+### Automated Cache Purge

+This service will iterate all of the object files in the cache and check to see if the object still exists in the public index.
+If the object does not exist, it is assumed to have been removed from the repository, and the cache file is deleted.

+This service is started by issuing a GET request to [project domain]/cache/purgeInvalidItems

+The name of the cache to purge the nonexistent items from is passed in as a url parameter argument to the "/purgeInvalidItems" endpoint. the current caches are "object" and "thumbnail" so only these arguments are accepted.

+This route requires the application api key as defined in the configuration.
+This key is added to the request as a query value.
+The key is "key" and the value is the api key.
+Ex. [project domain]/cache/purgeInvalidItems/object?key={api key}

 ## Project Documentation

 * [v.1.0.0-beta pre release Repository Demo](https://youtu.be/1LGOQYEfz5I)